AshGamez/EntWorld/DevWorldInstructions.md

 ### Who?

-DevWorld at any given time be invite only or upen to anyone with the pack.
+DevWorld at any given time will be invite only or open to anyone with the pack.
 It depends on what is being tested and what stage it is in.

 ### What?